civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/annotation.txt

 Annotation and Editing Collections
 ***********************************

-The annotation and editing page for workspace collections implements a minimal version [#f1]_ of the Javascript ``ckeditor`` which allows the texts to be edited and annotated.
+The annotation and editing page for workspace collections [#f0]_ implements a minimal version [#f1]_ of the open source Javascript “CKEditor” http://ckeditor.com/ which allows the texts to be edited and annotated.
 Editing works as you would expect, including cut/copy/paste options.